 Research and policy analysis

-RCOA’s core purpose is to promote the development of humane, lawful and constructive policies towards refugees and asylum seekers.
-To inform our positions on policy matters, we undertake research into a wide variety of issues affecting refugees and asylum seekers.
+RCOA’s core purpose is to promote the development of humane, lawful and constructive policies towards refugees and people seeking asylum.
+To inform our positions on policy matters, we undertake research into a wide variety of issues affecting refugees and people seeking asylum.

-Using this information, we analyse and evaluate policies in Australia and overseas to highlight gaps and deficiencies; identify policies which are working well and develop alternatives for those which aren’t; and put forward recommendations to the Australian Government and international organisations to assist them in formulating policy and improving support and services for refugees and asylum seekers.
+Using this information, we analyse and evaluate policies in Australia and overseas to highlight gaps and deficiencies; identify policies which are working well and develop alternatives for those which aren’t; and put forward recommendations to the Australian Government and international organisations to assist them in formulating policy and improving support and services for refugees and people seeking asylum.

 Advocacy and representation